 The banner only takes a few supplies including cardstock, something to hang it with like yarn, string or Baker’s twine and of course photos!
 I used classic Halloween colors, orange and black, for my photo frames.
 I had to trim my 4″ x 6″ photos by just 1/8″ on each side.
 You can skip trimming your photos and have the ghosts hold the photos without a paper border.
 You would then just need white and black paper!
 I added the cute ghost face with adhesive vinyl as this was easier than gluing those tiny pieces, but you can cut them from paper as well.

 Below is the tutorial for this cute Halloween Photo Banner.
-You’ll find the SVG cut file and PDF pattern in my Crafting Cheerfully Etsy shop along with the full picture tutorial plus instructions for preparing the cut file in Cricut Design Space.
+You’ll find the SVG cut file and PDF pattern in my Designing Cheerfully Etsy shop along with the full picture tutorial plus instructions for preparing the cut file in Cricut Design Space.

 How to Make the Halloween Photo Banner

-- SVG cut file or PDF pattern – located in my Etsy shop.
+- SVG cut file or PDF pattern – located in my shop.
 Thank you for supporting my small business! :)

 - White paper – you will need 1 sheet of 8.5″ x 11″ cardstock for each ghost.
 I used my go-to white cardstock, Neenah 110lb White Cardstock, but you can any white cardstock preferably heavy weight like 85lb or higher.